 And lastly, here are some guides to help you become a better writer:

 Step 6: Get Lots Of Traffic Using These Simple Promotion Methods

 Want to know one of the biggest mistakes new bloggers make?

 It’s writing content then not doing anything to promote it.

-Also called the “publish and pray approach”, this method is why most bloggers don’t get paid.
+Also called the “publish and pray approach”, this method is why most bloggers don’t earn money.
 They just write without getting people to actually see their articles!

 So how do you avoid this pitfall?

 Try these promotion techniques:

 - The “set it and forget it” Pinterest traffic strategy (It’s written for eCommerce store owners, but works with any blog)

 Step 7: Build Relationships (And Links) to Rank on Google